Foundational Theory

 Theology of Place

 Based on the research in Planted.
-Moving from "Proximity" to "Presence" by training leaders to read their neighborhoods as attentively as they read Scripture.
+We train leaders and boards to read their specific zip codes and neighborhoods as attentively as they read foundational texts, creating rooted, context-aware institutions.

 Communication Architecture